 Previous experience of ecologically oriented courses would be advantageous.

-45.202 Topics in Invertebrate Biology S2 L2T4
+45.202 Environmental and Social Biology of Invertebrates S1 L2T4

 A comparative study of environmental and sensory physiology of invertebrates, with special emphasis on orientation behaviour, reproductive behaviour, social organization, pheromones, bioluminescence and rhythms.
 Experimental work is included.